cjdelisle/cjdns/contrib/doc/traceroute.md

 ## DESCRIPTION

-Because CJDNS is end to end encrypted, the standard traceroute always shows a direct connection.
+Because cjdns is end to end encrypted, the standard traceroute always shows a direct connection.
 Cjdns-traceroute queries cjdroute to discover what route would be used to send a packet to the destination IP.
 Note that just as with the standard traceroute, there is no guarantee